 - Vacuum the floor and any area on which fibers could have landed.

 - Remove the vacuum bag when you're done and put it in a separate bag, then tape that bag shut.
 If you use a bagless vacuum, tap the canister clean inside the plastic bag, wipe the canister down with a wet rag, then throw the rag into the bag, along with dust.

-- Carefully remove the coveralls, mask, and gloves, put them in a third garbage bag, and seal the bag with tape for disposal.
+- Carefully remove the coveralls, mask and gloves, put them in a third trash bag and seal the bag with tape for disposal.

 - If you don't want to throw your goggles away, wipe them down with a damp rag and throw the rag in with the rest of the disposal material.

-- The sealed garbage bag can be discarded with household trash.
+- The sealed bag can be discarded with the household garbage.

-If the test is positive for asbestos, consult local authorities for governing regulations before you make your plans for removing it.
+If the test is positive, consult local authorities for governing regulations before you make your plans for asbestos removal.
 You generally can't do this work yourself, and you may be subject to fines if you do.
 However, some local authorities may permit limited remediation procedures under certain circumstances.
 In most cases, it's best to hire a licensed removal technician.